slashthose/slashthose/README.md

-# hi, I am Sakshi 👋
+# hi, I'm Sakshi 👋

 BTech student trying to become the kind of engineer who can build useful things from scratch and understand how they work under the hood.